shwetank/extension-docs/tut_downloads.md

 ## The DownloadItem type

 Any downloaded item will be of the [`DownloadItem`](downloads.html#type-DownloadItem) type.
-This object will contain all pertinent information about the downloaded item such as its filename, URL, start time, the total bytes downloaded till now, and other information such as estimated time when the download will end, its MIME type, whether the download can be resumed or not etc. See the documentation for detailed information on the `DownloadItem` type.
+This object will contain all pertinent information about the downloaded item such as its filename, URL, start time, the total bytes downloaded until now, and other information such as estimated time when the download will end, its MIME type, whether the download can be resumed or not, etc. See the documentation for detailed information on the `DownloadItem` type.

 ## Starting a new download